schuylermartin45/mood_switch/README.md

     * Link: http://python-evdev.readthedocs.org/

 ## Dependencies
-* **Raspbian**:
+* **Raspbian w/ X11**:
-This project was written on/for a Raspberry Pi 2 running the text-only version of the Raspbian OS.
+This project was written on/for a Raspberry Pi 2.
+I wanted this project to run in a "text-only" environment but unfortunately I could not get Gstreamer to stream remotely without whining about not having X11 available.
+Odd, since I was testing audio streams.
 * **bluetooth, bluez, and alsa**:
 These drivers/scripts/audio frameworks are used to pipe audio from gstreamer over a bluetooth dongle to a bluetooth receiver.
 There are many documents online